WWW.SARASAUTISMSITE.COM

 < My Thoughts > “…stop getting her hopes up…”

-The best advice I’ve seen out there states that parents should remain hopeful, educate themselves in order to become empowered, and to find professionals who are willing to ‘partner’ with them in the planning and interventions ahead.
-While most parents tend to seek out others who have had successes, vigilantly researching is not to be ignored, in my opinion.
+The best advice I’ve seen out there states that parents should remain hopeful, educate themselves in order to become empowered.
+That parents should strive to find professionals who are willing to ‘partner’ with them in the planning and interventions ahead.
+While most parents tend to seek out others who have had successes, vigilantly researching of services, programs, and interventions is not to be ignored, in my opinion.

 Eventually, in search of a tool that could help Dar, my most severely autistic brother, my mom discovered neurofeedback.
 A tool that would, essentially, save all of us from a life of floating and wondering and searching.
 Neurofeedback is truly wonderful.
 Putting nothing in the body but information, and offering feedback (in the form of beeps) that helps balance the brain nearly the instant the brain behaves in the way it’s encouraged to.